csswizardry/csswizardry.github.com/_posts/2026-07-29-web-perf-wednesday-002-the-metrics-dont-tell-the-whole-story.md

 meta: "CrUX’s seasonal decline, Safari 27’s user-experience fixes, richer INP attribution, and long-session third-party costs all demand better interpretation."
 ---

-The web’s performance data got both more useful and more awkward this week.
+Quite a lot has changed since the first <cite>Web-Perf Wednesday</cite>, although the web’s performance data has become both more useful and more awkward.
 CrUX moved backwards again, Safari described browser fixes that may improve how pages feel without repairing their underlying architecture, and monitoring tools continued to expose more detail than many teams know how to use.
 The common